Recognition comes in many forms and fashions, but social recognition seems to be especially buzzworthy…

 Offer Learning & Development Opportunities

-With higher voluntary turnover and millennial job-hopping than ever, it’s no wonder that learning and development opportunities are a key component in what new hires are looking for in a prospective company.
+With voluntary turnover and millennial job-hopping higher than ever, it’s no wonder that learning and development opportunities are a key component in what new hires are looking for in a prospective company.
 Showing appreciation to your employees means supporting them as they grow to better themselves, increase their skill set, and become more knowledgeable within their specialty.
 Support them in this endeavor.
 It can be as simple as paying for their ticket at a Lunch & Learn to brush up on a new design technique or setting up bi-weekly cross-training in a department they find interesting.
 Your team will feel so appreciated that you are investing in them and their future!

 Stay Connected After Hours

 Not only will this put your employees in a great mood, but it also offers an opportunity to grow your friendships in the workplace.
-Recent research indicates that having a close friend at work can play a powerful role in increasing engagement, decreasing safety incidents, and growing your bottom line.
+Research indicates that having a close friend at work can play a powerful role in increasing engagement, decreasing safety incidents, and growing your bottom line.
 Show your employees your appreciation by giving them an enjoyable employee experience while working for you.
 Try to host at least one after-work activity per quarter, whether it’s bowling night, team building in the laser tag arena, or just a cocktail hour with coworkers.
 Bonus points if your employees can bring a friend!

 Maintain your Traditional Awards Banquets

-Our recent blog post researching the Generational Preferences of Employee Recognition had some interesting results – including the fact that the youngest generation (Gen Z) preferred annual banquet recognition at just as high rates as other recognition!
+Our blog post researching the Generational Preferences of Employee Recognition had some interesting results – including the fact that the youngest generation (Gen Z) preferred annual banquet recognition at just as high rates as other recognition!
 These big banquets can be an incredible way to bring your employees together, offers a fun event for socializing, and allows you to recognize your highest performers in a public and memorable setting.
 While there are lots of buzz around social recognition and the employee experience, don’t forget the impact that a large awards ceremony offers for your company.

 Have fun dress-up or party days at work